-By Terry Robbins, Chief Information Officer, Structure Tone
+Terry Robbins, Chief Information Officer, Structure Tone

 The construction industry essentially missed the third industrial revolution.
 While other industries were completely shifting their product delivery model to leverage the power of the digital age, our industry largely stuck to its typical processes.
 But that era is over.
 The digital transformation of the construction industry is well underway, and it’s changing everything.
 Thanks to cloud-based tools and mobile devices, project teams can collaborate anytime, anywhere.
-With advanced virtual modeling and applications like 3D printing, drones, augmented reality and collaborative pre-coordination, we’re able to test out and find solutions to construction problems without the time and costs of RFIs and change orders.
+With advanced virtual modeling and applications like 3D printing, drone technology, augmented reality and collaborative pre-coordination, we’re able to test out and find solutions to construction problems without the time and costs of RFIs and change orders.

 On the human front, this wave of new technologies and processes has meant developing new skill sets for our workforce.

 Our people must not only have the ability to use these new tools, but also understand the data they’re seeing and how to act on it to improve how we build.
 This learning curve certainly adds a new level of investment in training and developing these skills.

 From a financial perspective, the plethora of new technologies and applications has changed the investment landscape, both in who is investing capital into developing new technologies and how construction companies choose to invest their own resources.
 Venture capital firms have started to funnel money into this entirely new industry vertical, which has essentially flooded the market with point solutions targeting specific tasks.
 With the recent acquisitions of Aconex by Oracle, Viewpoint by Trimble, PlanGrid by Autodesk and others, we’re starting to see some consolidation, but the myriad of options requires construction companies like ours to be very judicious in how we research and select the tools we commit to.